 Our one-year programs are affiliated with Indiana University School of Optometry.
 Selection for the residency positions occurs via the ORMatch website, and graduates from all optometry schools are eligible to apply.

 - The culture at Gundersen is phenomenal.
 Medical education is a top priority and we value high-quality education while maintaining the well-being of our residents during their time at Gundersen.

 - The most unique aspect of our residency is the relationship our residents have with Ophthalmology.
 Residents have the opportunity to work directly with the department and see complex patients they usually wouldn't.
 Residents also can walk down the hall and have a consult with any of our ophthalmologists, including specialists in glaucoma, cornea, oculoplastic, pediatrics and retina.

 - Our setting is an outpatient clinic within a multidisciplinary healthcare center, which allows for convenient referrals for patients and the ability to order your own labs and imaging when indicated.
 This promotes excellent patient care while providing opportunities for residents to have inter-professional education and develop relationships with other departments.

-- The Eye Institute at Gundersen has a large rural service area and patients come from up to 100 miles away for care, which leads to many complex and rare cases presenting to the clinic.
+- Gundersen has a large rural service area, and patients come from up to 100 miles away for eye care, which leads to many complex and rare cases presenting to the clinic.